 The Birth of Trigonometry in the Bones of Olduvai

-This prose poem chapbook, forthcoming from Finishing Line Press in October, 2013, brings together fifteen years of occasional work in the prose poem form—one I have always loved, and that has kept me in touch with the essence of writing even more than fiction has.
+This prose poem chapbook, published by Finishing Line Press in October, 2013, brings together fifteen years of occasional work in the prose poem form—one I have always loved, and that has kept me in touch with the essence of writing even more than fiction has.
 (You can see a couple of samples, from a special issue of Mississippi Review on the prose poem, here).
 This is what a couple of authors I admire have said about the book.

 “Steven Wingate’s poems read like screams from fallen angels disgusted to find themselves mucking around on the muddy, hopeless earth.
 His dark multiplicity of images creates the chilling, fantastical and otherworldly spirit of a Hieronymus Bosch painting filtered through a 21st century intellect.
 “When the last of those teachers has perished we will be swept from this earth and deposited at the farthest extremities of the universe, useless even to ourselves and unfit for any cause save destruction.”
 Wingate writes like that last teacher howling lessons into the “farthest extremities of the universe,” while the dark winds wipe the slate clean.”

 —Peter Conners, author of Growing Up Dead and Of Whiskey and Winter